FreespiritD/sdroxide/docs/USER_MANUAL.md

 | **DISP** | FIT, PEAK, SPEC, WIDE, the skimmers, and the spectrum floor/ceiling and FFT size |
 | **SYS** | LOG, SPOTS, AWARDS, BANDS, MEM, SETTINGS, HELP |

-A menu stays open until you tap outside it or tap its chip again — the top-bar popups do not fade away on a touch screen the way they do under a mouse, because there is no hovering pointer to hold them open.
+A menu stays open until you tap outside it or tap its button again — the top-bar popups do not fade away on a touch screen the way they do under a mouse, because there is no hovering pointer to hold them open.

 **On a phone** the readout shrinks too, and the A/B selector and the other VFO's frequency move into the **VFO** menu; a small `A` or `B` before the digits says which one you are tuning.
-The band/mode chip stays beside the digits where the width allows and moves to the menu row where it does not.
+The band/mode button stays beside the digits where the width allows and moves to the menu row where it does not.
 The S-meter becomes a short strip, giving up exactly the width the menu chips need so they stay on its row rather than wrapping — and it wears the **bar** face, because the needle's